mrlewismharris/knowledge-base/README.md

-A knowledge-base app with very (very) basic user authentication
+A knowledge-base app with very (very) basic user authentication (literally plaintext to DO NOT put any actuall passwords here)

 Requires nodejs